daniellembecker/DanielleBecker_Lab_Notebook/_posts/2024-02-02-February-2024-Goals.md

 1. Finalize CITES for AUS trip
 2. Dates and flights planning for AUS trip
 3. Dates and flights planning for URI trip
+4. Plan CITES export for Chloe for Moorea

 ### Oysters